jehanson4/cityhop/README.md

 ### Implementation Details

-cityhop was written and tested on a Mac with openjdk version 11.0.8.
-The project skeleton was created via [Spring Initializr](https://start.spring.io/) on 27 Jul7 2020.
+cityhop was written and tested on a Mac with openjdk 11.0.8.
+The project skeleton was created via [Spring Initializr](https://start.spring.io/) on 27 Jul 2020.